python/cpython/Doc/library/random.rst

 .. function:: sample(population, k)

-   Return a *k* length list of unique elements chosen from the population sequence.
+   Return a *k* length list of unique elements chosen from the population sequence or set.
 Used for random sampling without replacement.

    Returns a new list containing elements from the population while leaving the original population unchanged.
 The resulting list is in selection order so that